Duck-and-Windmill/Seshat/README.md

     - Will stop the miner, we probably have enough etherium by now
 - `eth.getBalance(eth.coinbase)`
     - Will check how much eth you have

+# Smart Contract Deployment
+First, inside a `geth attach` terminal, run:

+- `personal.unlockAccount(eth.defaultAccount)`
+- `miner.start()`

+Next, run the following commands in bash from the root of the repository:

+- `truffle compile`
+- `truffle migrate --reset`

+Now, the contract is deployed (and you can stop mining if you want).

+# Prepare Webapp
+After the smart contract is deployed and the chain is ready, get the DB contract ABI from the build directory, and get its address with:

+- `truffle exec getContractAddress.js`